esemkej/cards_manager/README.md

 ---

-## v0.13.0-alpha
+## What's new: v0.13.1-alpha
+- Fixed duplicate ID issue after import by recalculating `lastId` from the highest existing ID, including nested folders
-- Updated card display dialog
+- Fixed RecyclerView height and display inconsistencies
-- Ability to edit all information of existing cards and folders
-- Ability to enter codes manually and pick code types
-- Fixed a bug that allowed creation of folders with no name
-- Optimized certain parts of the code
-- WARNING: After importing data and later adding items, some of the new items could have duplicate ids.
-This will be fixed in upcoming updates
+- Added an explanation dialog for potentially valid EAN-13 codes with an incorrect checksum
+- Fixed an issue where importing data from a file did not refresh the list immediately
+- Fixed an APK installation issue caused by faulty signing